19th-century London: Coming of the railways

 19th-century London was transformed by the coming of the railways.
 A new network of metropolitan railways allowed the development of suburbs in neighboring counties from which middle-class and wealthy people could commute to the centre.
 While this spurred the massive outward growth of the city, London's growth also exacerbated the class divide, as the wealthier classes emigrated to the suburbs, leaving the poor to inhabit the inner city areas.
 The new railway lines were generally built through working class areas, where land was cheaper and compensation costs lower.
 In the 1860s, the railway companies were required to rehouse the tenants they evicted for construction, but these rules were widely evaded until the 1880s.
 The displaced generally stayed in the same area as before, but under more crowded conditions due to the loss of housing.

-The first railway to be built in London was the London & Greenwich Railway, a short line from London Bridge to Greenwich, which opened in 1836.
+The first railway to be built in London was the London and Greenwich Railway, a short line from London Bridge to Greenwich, which opened in 1836.
 This was soon followed by great rail termini which linked London to every corner of Britain.
 These included Euston (1837), Paddington (1838), Fenchurch Street (1841), Waterloo (1848), King's Cross (1852), and St Pancras (1868).
 By 1865 there were 12 principal railway termini; the stations built along the lines in exurban villages surrounding London allowed commuter towns to be developed for the middle classes.
 The Cheap Trains Act 1883 helped poorer Londoners to relocate, by guaranteeing cheap fares and removing a duty imposed on fares since 1844.
 The new working class suburbs created as a result included West Ham, Walthamstow, Kilburn, and Willesden.